-The demise of DVD distribution, coupled with inexpensive production technology has flooded the marked with cheaply produced, accessible movies.
-And for most filmmakers, basing an entire distribution strategy on outside studios “picking up” completed films is silly.
+The demise of DVD distribution, coupled with inexpensive production technology, has flooded the market with cheaply produced, accessible movies.
+For most filmmakers, basing an entire distribution strategy on outside studios “picking up” completed films is silly.

-To succeed, you will need to write a marketing and sales plan.
+How will you achieve this?
+Writing out a marketing and distribution plan you control is essential at this stage.
 This plan will outline your target audience.
-It will include specific tactics for reaching your audience and promoting your movie.
-Your plan will also detail the marketplaces you will utilize to achieve your goals.
+It will include specific tactics for reaching your audience and promoting your film.
+Your project will also detail the marketplaces you will utilize to achieve your goals.

 - Will you take the festival route?
 What is your goal?

 - Will you sell your movie on iTunes, Google Play, Amazon, and more?

 - Will you send your movie directly to sales agents and acquisition pros?

 Once you figure out how to leverage online and offline media to achieve the necessary sales, you must budget for this.
 How many units will you need to sell at a defined price point to break even?
 How much will you sell enough units to make a profit cost?
 How much time will you need to execute your marketing plan and achieve these goals?

 Success in digital film distribution depends on audience engagement, regardless of any technological trends coming into vogue.
 Without finding out where your audience congregates online, and then making a plan for reaching them, you have no business.